 The attitude of a single employee can affect an entire working environment, positively or negatively.
 Be courteous.
 Be enthusiastic.
 As mentioned earlier, the attorney will have to spend more waking hours with you than with his or her family.
-Make it a point to be pleasant.
+Be pleasant.